MrAlexand0r/twitch-auto-channel-points/README.md

-# twitch-auto-community-points
+# twitch-auto-channel-points
-Bookmarklet that will automatically collect Community Points
+Bookmarklet that will automatically collect Channel Points

-This is a very simple bookmarklet that will periodically detect the "+50 Community Points" button, if it exists, trigger a click.
+This is a very simple bookmarklet that will periodically detect the "+50 Channel Points" button, if it exists, trigger a click.

 1. "Add Page" to your bookmark bar